storax/cookiecutter-pypackage/README.rst

 Cookiecutter template for a Python package.
 See https://github.com/audreyr/cookiecutter.

 I adapted the pypackage from nekroze a little bit for my needs.
 The doc has the sphinx theme already installed.
-There are 2 scripts that help building the apidoc (generates rst files for your packages).
-The official apidoc had a buggy formatting.
-Have a look at ``docs/updatedoc.py``.
-It is setup so that if the sphinx build is invoked, the apidoc is generated before the actual build.
-This ensures that the apidoc is also built on readthedocs.
-Check out the bottom of ``docs/conf.py`` if you want to alter that behavior.
+It uses the https://github.com/storax/jinjaapidoc package to create the api documenation.

 * Free software: BSD license
 * Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more